Calendar Spread Options Strategy: Beginner's Guide

 - Outlook: Market-neutral strategy ideal for range-bound stocks or volatility plays.
 Can be tilted bullish or bearish depending on strike placement.

 - Time Decay: Theta works in your favor as the short decays faster than the long.
-Decay accelerates as expiration nears: calendars are best held for 1–3 weeks.
+Decay accelerates as expiration nears.

 - Volatility Edge: Rising implied volatility benefits the long leg more than it hurts the short.
 Best entered when IV is low with expectations for it to rise.